 Question about KitchenAid KFP740 Food Processor

 The Kitchenaid food processors have a few safety features implimented.
 If the unit is not assembled properly, this may prevent the unit from turning on.
-Proper assembly is below:
+I am thinking this is an issue of assembly because the light is on, so the unit is definitely getting power.

 If it isn't all ready, please disassemble the entire unit.
 This means removing the blade and/or disc, blade, removing work bowl, work bowl lid, and blade.